It's a legal requirement for major banking groups to offer basic accounts, so the likes of Barclays, HSBC and Lloyds Bank all have them available.

 Opening a basic bank account typically requires two bits of paperwork: one official form of identification and another proof of address.

-Here are the documents that will be valid:
+Here are the documents that will be valid for identification:

 - Valid passport